Edo Febriansah

-Mohammad Edo Febriansah (born 25 July 1997) is an Indonesian professional footballer who plays for Liga 1 club RANS Nusantara and the Indonesia national team.
+Mohammad Edo Febriansah (born 25 July 1997) is an Indonesian professional footballer who plays for Liga 1 club Dewa United and the Indonesia national team.
 He plays mainly as a left back, but can also operate as a left winger.

 Club career

 PS Bengkulu

 He was signed for PS Bengkulu to play in Liga 2 in the 2017 season.

 Persiwa Wamena

 In 2018, Edo Febriansah signed a one-year contract with Indonesian Liga 2 club Persiwa Wamena.
 He made 20 league appearances and scored 6 goals for Persiwa Wamena.

 Persik Kediri

 In 2019, Edo signed a one-year contract with Indonesian Liga 2 club Persik Kediri.
 On 25 November 2019 Persik successfully won the 2019 Liga 2 Final and promoted to Liga 1, after defeated Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.
 He made 20 league appearances and scored 1 goal for Persik Kediri.

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2020 season.
 Edo made his debut on 1 March 2020 in a match against Bali United.
 On 6 March 2020, Edo scored his first goal for Persita against PSM Makassar in the 59th minute at the Indomilk Arena, Tangerang.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 On 24 September 2021, Edo scored his first goal of the season, scoring in the 84th minute, final result, Persita lose 1–2 over Bali United in the 2021–22 Liga 1.
 On 27 October 2021, he scored in a 2–2 draw over Arema.